jito-foundation/ncn-template/simulation-test-detailed-guide.md

 }
 ```

-This function sets weights for each ST mint by:
+This function:

-1. Initializing a weight table for the current epoch
+1. Initializes a weight table for the current epoch
-2. Getting the vault registry to find all registered ST mints
+2. Gets the vault registry to find all registered ST mints
-3. Setting the admin-defined weight for each ST mint
+3. Sets the admin-defined weight for each ST mint

 ### `add_ballot_box_to_test_ncn()`